-NC Gov.: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks
+N.C.
+Governor: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks

 "I saw that letter from the RNC and I thought there is still a big gap," Driggs said.
 "It really is a tough situation.
 You talk about a rock and a hard place.
 I don't see any satisfactory way out."

 The city has already started buying police equipment to prepare for the RNC.
-The Justice Department is contractually obligated to reimburse the city from a $50 million security grant, but, as a businessman, Trump has a history of unpaid bills, while the Trump campaign has refused to pay police security costs in some cities where it's held rallies.
+The Justice Department is contractually obligated to reimburse the city from a $50 million security grant, but, as a businessman, Trump has a history of unpaid bills, while the Trump campaign has refused to pay police security costs in some cities where it has held rallies.

 Driggs said the city would go to court if it's not paid back.